pauljoohyunkim/crypticizer/README.md

 cmake -S .. -B . -DCMAKE_BUILD_TYPE=Release     # For development, use Debug instead of release make
 ```
-Installation support for cmake will be added later.
+(Installation support for cmake will be added later?)

-(CMake may be later replaced by other build system.)

 ## Usage (TL;DR)
 Start project by